spectrocloud/librarium/content/docs/04-clusters/05-brownfield-clusters.md

 # Attach Add-on Profiles

-Add-on cluster profiles can be attached to brownfield clusters, after an import, to install and manage various applications/integrations above the Core Infrastructure layers.
-The following steps need to be performed to attach Add-on profiles to existing clusters:
+Add-on cluster profiles can be attached to brownfield clusters following import in order to install and manage various applications/integrations.
+The following steps need to be performed to attach add-on profiles to existing clusters:

 <br />